Indonesia flag

-The postal code for Liukang Tangaya is 90673 in Sulawesi Selatan, Pangkajene Dan Kepulauan, Indonesia.
-The table below lists ZIP codes and postcodes for places within Liukang Tangaya.
+The Postal Codes (Kode pos) for Liukang Tangaya is 90673 in Pangkajene Dan Kepulauan, Sulawesi Selatan, Pangkajene Dan Kepulauan, Indonesia.
+The table below lists Postal Codes and postcodes for places within Liukang Tangaya.

 Postal Codes for Places in Liukang Tangaya